RuthBerkie/Redundant-bank-system/README.md

 📶 Redundant-bank-system

   As the name states, its a redundant connection of different network components to have efficient and secure way of transferring packets.

-⚙️ components used:-
+  ⚙️ Components used:-

     ◈ 4 Routers

     ◈ 4 layer 3 Switches

     ◈ 12 layer 2 Switches

     ◈ and other components like Computers,Printers and Access Points

 💻 configuration done:-